Buttons are an essential part of every page. From navigation to taking action; buttons can be used in various ways.

 Button settings

 Click on the button to edit it.
-On the left, this menu opens:
+On the left, this menu will open.

 π‘Tip: Creating a sales page?
 Make sure all buttons on this page link to the same page

-Link: enter a URL where you want to send your customers.
+Link: enter a URL where you want to send your customers to.
 Use this when linking to a page outside your Plug&Pay site.

 Landing page: choose another landing page created in Plug&Pay and link the button directly to that page.

-Scroll to a block: choose another block on this landing page where you want to direct the visitor.
+Scroll to block: choose another block on this landing page where you want to direct the visitor to.

 Open pop-up: choose which type of pop-up you want to use; form or iFrame.